-Recently, the Netherlands Institute for Sound and Vision has finished uploading a batch of video’s to Wikimedia Commons using the GLAMwiki Toolset.
+Recently, the Netherlands Institute for Sound & Vision has finished uploading a batch of video’s to Wikimedia Commons using the GLAMwiki Toolset.
 The GWToolset is still under development and only in recent months have individuals and organizations begun using it.
-Sound and Vision would therefore like to report on their experience using the toolset.
+Sound & Vision would therefore like to report on their experience using the toolset.

 The first upload using the GLAMwiki Toolset concerned about 500 videos from birds in the Netherlands, generously donated by the Stichting Natuurbeelden (Foundation for Nature Footage).
 The GLAMwiki Toolset, developed by Dan Entous from Europeana, allows cultural heritage organizations to effectively upload (parts of) their collections in batch to Wikimedia Commons, the media repository of the Wikimedia Foundation.
 These collections can then be used in articles on Wikipedia.